How is my tax collected?

 If you have a source of income from which tax can be deducted under the PAYE system, for example, a salary or a pension, you may be able to pay any tax you owe on your rental property income through PAYE.
 Your tax code will be adjusted to reflect the amount of rental profit you make.

 If you either cannot pay tax on your property income under the PAYE system or do not wish to, you must complete a Self Assessment tax return each year.

 You only pay income tax on any taxable profits you make, that is, the excess of your property income when compared with deductible rental expenses.

-There is more information on our main LITRG website in our 'property income' section.
+There is more information on our main LITRG website in our rental income section.